$125B

 Native English with neutral accents

-Jamaica, Trinidad and Tobago, Guyana, and St Lucia have English as an official national language.
+Jamaica, Saint Lucia, Trinidad and Tobago, and Belize have English as an official national language.
 Agents grow up speaking English at home, in school, and in media, with neutral accents shaped by decades of US TV, music, and digital exposure.
 The Philippines ranks among the top English-as-a-second-language markets globally and produces strong English speakers, but for accent-sensitive US voice queues (insurance servicing calls with stressed policyholders, healthcare support, B2B SDR into senior buyers), Caribbean accent neutrality typically reduces average handle time and lifts CSAT on the same script.

 Same timezone

-Caribbean delivery floors run on Eastern Time year-round (Jamaica, Trinidad, Guyana) or Atlantic Time (St Lucia, one hour ahead of EST).
+Caribbean delivery floors run on Eastern Time year-round (Jamaica), Atlantic Time (Trinidad, Saint Lucia, one hour ahead of EST), or Central Time year-round (Belize).
 Your supervisor and your outsourced floor lead are awake at the same time.
 Live escalations route in real time.
 Calibration sessions happen during normal working hours instead of at 8pm Eastern after the offshore team logs in.
 The Philippines sits 12-13 hours ahead of US Eastern, which works for back-office and structured chat but creates real friction on supervisor-heavy voice programs.

 Lower attrition, higher tenure

-Philippines call centers commonly run 30-40 percent annual attrition.
-Caribbean call centers in mature markets like Jamaica run under 15 percent.
+QATC pegs global call center attrition near 30 to 45 percent annually.
+ContactBabel cites offshore voice in the 45 to 60 percent band, and Philippine night-shift voice trends toward that band.
+Caribbean nearshore in mature markets like Jamaica historically reports below the global average on stable English-native programs.
 The math: a CSAT-trained agent on your account in month three is more likely to still be on your account in month nine.
 Lower retraining cost.
 Higher institutional knowledge per seat.
 Lower variance in QA scores.

 Total cost of ownership math

 Per-hour rate is higher than offshore.
-The honest comparison: Philippines offshore at $8/hr looks 50 percent cheaper than Caribbean nearshore at $14/hr until you add back the overnight QA premium, the longer handle time, the higher attrition retraining cost, and the lift in escalation handling overhead from 12-hour timezone gaps.
-When you load all of that in, the effective rate gap usually narrows to 10 to 20 percent rather than 50 percent.
+The honest comparison: Philippines offshore at $8/hr looks cheaper than Caribbean nearshore at $12 to $18 per hour all-in until you add back the overnight QA premium, the longer handle time, the higher attrition retraining cost, and the lift in escalation handling overhead from 12-hour timezone gaps.
+When you load all of that in, the effective rate gap usually narrows to 10 to 20 percent.
 For US voice programs where customer experience matters, Caribbean nearshore typically lands the better total cost of ownership.
 For high-volume back-office, low accent-sensitivity work, offshore still wins on raw cost.

 For more on specific delivery locations see our Jamaica call center page and Colombia call center page.